-The Foundation for Douglas County Schools is currently raising funds for this program.
-A Request for Proposals will be released for the 2017/18 school year by January 30, 2018.
-Grants are awarded through a competitive process and priority is given to projects that fuel experiential learning and to schools and classrooms that most need the Foundation’s support.
+The Foundation for Douglas County Schools is now accepting proposals for 2018 Opportunity Grants.
+This spring more than $22,000 will be awarded to projects that fuel experiential learning and to schools and classrooms that most need the Foundation’s support.

-Opportunity Grants will be awarded in the follow categories:
+Opportunity Grants will be awarded in the following categories:

 The following are individual student scholarship opportunities.
 Each scholarship is funded by a separate and unique organization or group, therefore widely different criteria apply.
 Please read each scholarship’s description and guidelines carefully.